 How to Prevent Razor Burn Bumps?

-- Ingrown hairs usually concealed under the dead cells that stockpile on the face.
-Exfoliation of the face wipe off the dead cell and expose the concealed ingrown hairs to reduce razor burn bumps.
+- Ingrown hairs are present under the dead cells that stockpile on the face.
+Exfoliation of the face helps to wipe off the dead cell and expose the concealed ingrown hairs to reduce razor burn bumps.

-- Accord a change in a shaving brush can really matter, especially badger brush, badger brush reaches out beneath each whisker that leads to a smoother shave and reduces itching of the skin after the shave.
+- Accord a change in a shaving brush can really matter, especially badger brush, badger brush reaches out beneath the skin.
+Each whisker that leads to a smoother shave and reduces itching of the skin after the shave.

-- Those who are shaving with the Double Edge Safety Razor or Straight Razor the chances of getting razor burns are few.
+- Double Edge Safety Razor or Straight Razor shavers chances of getting razor burns are few.
 But the chances of getting razor burns are high for men shaving with five blades razor, it irritates the skin due to a bunch of blades drive over the skin on each pass.

 - Shaving against the grain really gives you a smooth shave, but you grant a chance to provoke the ingrown hairs and razor burns.
-Instead, to prevent razor burn, shave with the grain to reduce the irritation and razor burn.
-Only the thing is you can’t eliminate all beard hair on one pass but you save your skin from getting razor burn.
+Instead, shave with the grain to reduce the irritation and razor burn.
+Only the thing is you can’t eliminate all beard hair on one pass but you can save your skin from getting razor burn.

 - Putting the perfect pressure over the razor while shaving can avoid the razor burns bumps.
 Usually, we tend to put more pressure on longer pass compared to shorter passes.
-Always use short passes with “little” pressure.
+Always use short passes with “liight” pressure.

 - Preferred to use a superior quality razor blade.
 Shaving with Double Edge Safety Razor with the dull edge of the blades consume time to shave.
 Dragging a dull blade over the same spot over and over can result in razor burn.

-- Before shave, offering stroke bath of alcohol to the blade that kills the bacteria to prevent razor burn.
+- Before shave, sprinkle of alcohol on blade will kill the bacteria to prevent razor burn.
 Bacteria on blades are the primary reason for the razor burn bumps.

 - Wipe out the residue cream and hairs after each pass, this way you clean the blade and keep it hygiene.